Beware of the running $n_s$ when producing heavy primordial black holes: Acknowledgments

 \section{Acknowledgments}

 We thank N. Bernal, G. Franciolini, G.Perna, A. Riotto, and K. Schmitz for constructive discussions.
-This work was supported by the Estonian Research Council grants PSG869, RVTT3, and RVTT7 and the Center of Excellence program TK202.
+This work was supported by the Estonian Research Council grants PSG869, RVTT3, RVTT7, TARISTU24-TK3, TARISTU24-TK10 and the Center of Excellence program TK202.

 \onecolumngrid \makeatletter {A\arabic{equation}} {A\arabic{figure}} {A\arabic{table}}